githedgehog/docs/docs/install-upgrade/upgrade.md

 Beta-1 uses the RJ-45 management ports of the switches instead of front panel ports.
 A simple management network will need to be in place and cabled before the install of Beta-1.
 The control node will run a DHCP server on this network and must be the sole DHCP server.
 Do not co-mingle other services or equipment on this network, it is for the exclusive use of the control node and switches.

 ## Install Switch Vendor ONIE
-Beta-1 uses the switch vendor onie for installation of the NOS.
+Beta-1 uses the switch vendor ONIE for installation of the NOS.
 The latest vendor provided version of ONIE is recommended to be installed.
+Hedgehog ONIE **must not** be used.

 ## Changes to the Wiring Diagram